AndreiMaroiu/ProiectDam/README.md

-# Nera: Lost Amoung Dimensions
+# Nera: Lost Among Dimensions

-A mobile game made in Unity with C# for a collage project.<br/>
+A mobile game made in Unity with C# for a college project.<br/>
-Contribuitors:
+Contributors:
 * Gociman Marius: GUI and user options
 * Iancu Norbert: art, animation and sound
-* myselft: level procedural generation, core gameplay and emeny logic
+* Maroiu Andrei: level procedural generation, core gameplay and emeny logic

 # About the game
 The game is a rouge-like with turn based elements.